 This course introduces students to identifying the sources of cyber intelligence, including open source information, system logs/files, dark web forum, etc. In addition, the course will guide students to analyze these information to gain insights in solving cybersecurity problems using methods and techniques from textual analysis, data mining, and machine learning.

 This course provides a general overview of the theory and application of information warfare and forensic computing.
-The background information on information warfare highlights the inherent problems in today’s computing environment and indicated the necessity of forensics to complement computer security.
-The course focuses on information warfare arsenal and tactics, defensive strategies, and causalities; network surveillance tools for information warfare; fundamentals of computer forensics; computer forensics services and technologies; search and seizure; data recovery and identification and digital evidence collection, duplication, and preservation; computer image verification and authentication; reconstruction of past events; legal issues; and advanced topics in forensics.
+The background information on information warfare highlights the inherent problems in today’s computing environment and indicates the necessity of forensics to complement computer security.
+The course focuses on information warfare arsenal and tactics, defensive strategies, and casualties; network surveillance tools for information warfare; fundamentals of computer forensics; computer forensics services and technologies; search and seizure; data recovery and identification and digital evidence collection, duplication, and preservation; computer image verification and authentication; reconstruction of past events; legal issues; and advanced topics in forensics.

 The course will introduce the student to the legal and regulatory environment of computer technology, especially issues concerning the Internet.
 The course will introduce and familiarize students with the law subjects concerning business activities particularly as they relate to computer technology.
 In addition, the course will state the international and ethical dimensions where appropriate.
 Last but not least, the course will discuss how the students can assist business entities to avoid and minimize exposure to litigation.